alexdietsche/cronex/README.md

 ## Setup
-This one's for you Luca.
 Change into the directory you want the project to live in and then just copy the following code into your terminal, this will create a new repository called cronex containing everything.

 ```shell
 git clone git@github.com:alexdietsche/cronex.git